 Pop-up installations act as new guiding features of the city and light the way at night.

-New Regent St Lighting
+New Regent Street lighting

 New Regent Street is lit up each night, highlighting its heritage facades and attracting people to this landmark street.